beause/chibios/testhal/STM32F37x/COMP/readme.txt

 ** The Demo **

-The application demonstrates the use of the STM32 PWM and ICU drivers.
+The application demonstrates the use of the STM32 COMP driver.
-The pin PC10 is reconfigured from SPI3_CLK output to be the output of TIM15_CH1.
-The output of the PWM can be seen on PC10.
-PC10 is found on connector CN13.

-Pin PC7 is reconfigured to be alternate function TIM3_CH2.
-PC7 is found on connector CN13.

-The ICU unit will measure the generated PWM.

-PC10 must be connected to PC7.
+The MCU is configured so that the Light Dependent Resistor (LD3) is connected to comparator 1.

+Comparator 1 is set to compare to 1/2 VREFINT.

+A loop in main polls the value of the output of comparator 1 and displays the value on LED1.

 ** Build Procedure **